Drive-By Truckers’ new disc dedicated to loveable merch guy Craig Lieske

 Warren Haynes says Dickey Betts and Derek Trucks are “two distinctly different personalities”

-ORIGINALLY POSTED ON STRAIGHT.COM, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 10, 2004 By Steve Newton When original Gov't Mule bassist Allen Woody died of a heart attack in August of 2000, he left a sizable pair of shoes that have taken bandmates Warren Haynes and Matt Abst more than three years to fill.
-At first, the two remaining members didn't … Continue reading Warren Haynes says Dickey Betts and Derek Trucks are “two distinctly different personalities”
+At first, the two remaining members didn't even … Continue reading Warren Haynes says Dickey Betts and Derek Trucks are “two distinctly different personalities”

 The North Mississippi Allstars’ Luther Dickinson says corn liquor is the secret ingredient of hill-country blues